commercialhaskell/stack/doc/build_command.md

 ### The `stack build --watch-all` flag

-Set the flag to rebuild your project every time any local file changes (from project packages or from local dependencies).
+Pass the flag to rebuild your project every time any local file changes (from project packages or from local dependencies).
 See also the `--file-watch` flag.

 ## Composition